Thursday, November 29, 2012

 Too Many Women (Rex Stout, 1948)

-Nero Wolfe, obese NYC detective, is hired by some big ass company to investigate shady circumstances surrounding accidental hit-and-run death of one of their employees.
-His assistant Archie Goodwin is at first reluctant and doesn't really take the case seriously (It wasn't a lead pencil leak, it was murder.) but eventually he's persuaded by the big fat paycheck (Naylor-Kerr is good for anything up to twenty million).
+Nero Wolfe, obese NYC detective, is hired by some big ass company to investigate shady circumstances surrounding the accidental hit-and-run death of one of their employees.
+His assistant, Archie Goodwin, is at first reluctant and doesn't really take the case seriously (it wasn't a lead pencil leak, it was murder), but eventually he's persuaded by the big fat paycheck (Naylor-Kerr is good for anything up to twenty million).
 Archie then 'infiltrates' this company and ends up among 500 women (clean, young, healthy, friendly, spirited, beautiful and ready - it was an ocean of opportunity) who are all suspects.
 Kind of.
-Throw into the pot scheming of top executives and their family ties and we have a mystery.
+Throw into the pot the scheming of top executives and their family ties, and we have a mystery.

 This is definitely my least hard-boiled, non-noir of the year.
-It's kind of Agatha fucking Christie written for housewives so they can be amused by witty dialogs and naughty gags (slightly sexists if you ask me).
-Don't get me wrong - style is okay but I got fed up with it after few chapters.
-Especially because story doesn't move anywhere (a corpse per 100 pages) and more than once I had a feeling that writer was more concerned about his characters than he was with a plot.
-Which gets totally stuck after one week and then great detective forces its development by simply:
+It's kind of Agatha fucking Christie written for housewives so they can be amused by witty dialogues and naughty gags (slightly sexist if you ask me).
+Don't get me wrong - style is okay, but I got fed up with it after a few chapters.
+Especially because the story doesn't move anywhere (a corpse per 100 pages), and more than once, I had the feeling that the writer was more concerned about his characters than with the plot.
+Which gets totally stuck after one week, and then the great detective forces its development by simply:

 "We have no clues at all.
 Literally none. ... "